schipp/fast_beamforming/README.md

 ### Matched field processing

 When curved wavefronts are allowed, sources may be located within the sensor array and the grid that is tested is defined in space instead of the slowness-domain, adding at least one extra dimension.
-This is called Matched Field Processing (e.g., Baggeroer et al. 1988).
+This is called matched field processing (e.g., Baggeroer et al. 1988).
 In practice, the difference between plane-wave beamforming and matched field processing lies in the computation of the Green's functions $s_j$, or more precisely the expected traveltimes $t_j$.

 In MFP, the travel time is computed as